Okashanadeem/LearnByFun/Caeser Cipher/README.md

 ## Decoding Process

 Decoding reverses the encoding steps in the opposite order, applying inverse operations.
-Like encoding, it prints each step for visibility.
+Like encoding, it prints each step for visibility when verbose mode is enabled.

 ### Step 1: Reverse Symbol Mapping
 - Reverses the substitutions from Encoding Step 5 (uses the same mapping since it's pairwise).